 |CDES 125 F||Observation and Assessment for Early Learning and Development||3|

 |CDES 201 F||Child in the Home and Community||3|

 |CDES 215 F||Health, Safety, Food, and Nutrition for Children||3|

 Outcome 1: Know and understand the established as well as recent theories of child development.

-Outcome 2: Recognize and challenge issues of bias that children, individuals and families experience.
+Outcome 2: Analyze and challenge issues of bias that children, individuals and families experience.

 Outcome 3: Analyze and think critically about the teacher's comprehensive role in early learning and development settings.

-Outcome 4: Recognize and evaluate the interrelationships of the child, family, school and greater community.
+Outcome 4: Evaluate the interrelationships of the child, family, school and greater community.

-Outcome 5: Apply human development theory to observation and practice.
+Outcome 5: Assess and apply human development theory to observation and practice.

-Outcome 6: Design and implement quality early childhood programs and curriculum.
+Outcome 6: Design quality early childhood programs and curriculum.